 The right of the responsible entity to be remunerated and indemnified by the Trust is set out in the constitution of the Trust and disclosed in the notes to the financial statements in the annual report.
-The constitution is available from ASIC and is available to unitholders on request.
+The Trust Constitution is available on the BWP website.